Babe, I Love You: Production

 Film production started in 2009.
 The first teaser was released through Star Cinema's official YouTube account.
 The teaser was also shown in the theaters with I'll Be There.
 On March 11, 2010, a music video of the film was released again on Star Cinema's official YouTube account.
 It showed the singer of the theme song, Piolo Pascual and some scenes from the film.

 Reception

 International screenings

 Babe, I Love You was shown in select United States cities such as San Francisco, Cerritos, California, San Diego, Los Angeles, Las Vegas, Seattle, Chicago, Bergenfield, Honolulu and Guam.
 It also had screenings in Ontario, Abu Dhabi, Doha and Dubai.

 Box office

 This film was released on April 3, 2010 and it grossed ₱12 million pesos in its first day.
-As of May 2, 2010, the film grossed ₱96.34M, overtaking the Columbia Pictures with Maid in Manhattan, according to Box Office Mojo.
+As of May 2, 2010, the film grossed ₱96.34M, overtaking the Columbia Pictures with The Bounty Hunter, according to Box Office Mojo.